tinted-theming/home/README.md

 # ![Base16](logo.png)

-An architecture for building themes based on carefully chosen syntax highlighting using a base of sixteen colors.
+An architecture for crafting color schemes and easily translating them to your favorite apps - based on carefully chosen syntax highlighting using a base of sixteen colors.

 It allows users to choose a color scheme they know will be available for all their applications (both GUIs and terminal applications).

-It allows color scheme designers to select a palette of 16 colors once and then instantly generate theme files for many different applications.
+It allows color scheme designers to select a palette of 16 colors once and then instantly generate support for many different applications.

-See the [List of supported programs](#template-repositories) on how to apply base16 themes on your favorate program.
+See the [List of supported programs](#template-repositories) on how to apply base16 schemes on your favorate program.

 ## Gallery